alozie/afndev/template/README.md

 project template:

     root
-      ├── bin     - Contains binaries built by Composer, as well as installation binaries.
       ├── build    - Contains build config files for CI solutions.
 E.g., Phing configuration.
+      ├── drush    - Contain drush configuration that is not site or environment specific.
       ├── docroot  - The drupal docroot; is .gitignored.
 Created only during builds.
-      ├── readme  - Contains high level project documentation.
-      ├── git     - Contains configuration files that will be copied into a new project's .git directory upon installation.
       ├── hooks    - Contains Acquia Cloud hooks.
-      ├── install - Contains Bolt configuration files.
-Removed from child projects.
-      ├── modules - Contains custom and contrib modules.
-Symlinked to docroot/modules.
+      ├── modules  - Contains custom and contrib modules; symlinked to docroot/modules.
       ├── patches  - Contains private patches to be used by make.yml.
+      ├── profiles - Contains contrib and custom profiles; symlinked to docroot/profiles.
+      ├── readme   - Contains high level project documentation.
       ├── reports  - Contains output of automated tests; is .gitignored.
       ├── scripts  - Contains a variety of utility scripts that are not part of the build process.
+      ├── sites    - Contains sites; subdirectories are symlinked to docroot/sites.
       ├── tests    - Contains all test files and configuration.
       ├── themes   - Contains custom and contrib themes.
 Symlinked to docroot/themes.
       ├── vendor   - Contains built composer dependencies; is .gitignored.

 ## Development Standards and Best Practices